Ebony (magazine): 1945–1969

-Editors stated in the first issue: We like to look at the zesty side of life.
+The editors wrote in the first issue: We like to look at the zesty side of life.
 Sure, you can get all hot and bothered about the race question (and don't think we don't), but not enough is said about all the swell things we Negroes can do and will accomplish.
 Ebony will try to mirror the happier side of Negro life – the positive, everyday achievements from Harlem to Hollywood.
 But when we talk about race as the No. 1 problem of America, we'll talk turkey.

-During the 1960s, the magazine increasingly covered the civil rights movement.
+During the 1960s, Ebony increasingly covered the civil rights movement.
 Articles were published about political events happening all over the U.S. where activists protested racial violence and advocated for increasing social mobility for African Americans across the diaspora.
 Also published was content about the Black Power movement.
 In 1965, executive editor Lerone Bennett Jr. wrote a recurring column entitled "Black Power", which featured an in-depth profile of Stokely Carmichael in 1966.
 Ebony also commemorated historical events that contributed to black citizenship and freedom such as the September 1963 issue that honored the 100th anniversary of the Emancipation Proclamation.

 1969–1985

 Ebony's design and content began to shift in the late–1960s and early–1970s.
 A new level of competition for subscribers and readers began during the 1970s.
 Due to the emergence of new African-American oriented magazines such as Essence, Ebony began to cover more political activism and achievements in the 1970s.
-The magazine's February 1971 cover featured 13 black congressmen and women.
+The February 1971 cover featured 13 black congressmen and women.
 Ebony highlighted the black professionals serving in Jimmy Carter's administration in the March 1977 issue.

 1985–2005

-The magazine reached unprecedented levels of popularity, with marketers estimating that Ebony reached more than 40% of the African-American adults in the United States during the 1980s, a feat unmatched by any other general–interest magazine at the time.
-Beginning in the mid-1970s, advertisers created customized ads for the magazine which featured African-American models using their products.
+Ebony reached unprecedented levels of popularity, with marketers estimating that Ebony reached more than 40% of the African-American adults in the United States during the 1980s, a feat unmatched by any other general–interest magazine at the time.
+Beginning in the mid-1970s, advertisers created customized ads which featured African-American models using their products.
 In 1985, Ebony Man, a monthly men's magazine was created, printing the first issue in September 1985.
 By Ebonys 40th anniversary in November 1985, it had a circulation of 1.7 million.